alterasc/alterasc.github.io/docs/HomebrewArchetypes/MythicAbilities.md

 ## Domain Zealot

-You moved closer to your deity and to the power it has over its divine domains.
+You've become closer to your deity and to the power it has over its divine domains.
 Benefit: You can use the abilities of your domains as a swift action.

 `93d76dd5e6c3ac245b6beec7d847bc06`